 A broad liberal arts education, which includes a general education component (the College Core Curriculum) and a major in a liberal arts discipline or interdisciplinary field, provides a sound foundation for many careers in business.
 The skills and perspectives of the liberal arts are practical as well as personally enriching.
 Liberal arts students can enhance their preparedness for business by also completing a small number of applicable courses.
 In consultation with the Undergraduate College of the Leonard N. Stern School of Business, the College of Arts and Science has identified a set of such courses, some offered by CAS and some offered by Stern.
 By completing the Business Studies minor, students acquire core knowledge and quantitative skills that are invaluable assets for success in the business professions.

-Intended especially for students interested in the humanities, the minor in Business Studies is administered by the College of Arts and Science and is available to
+Intended especially for students interested in the humanities, the minor in Business Studies is administered by the College of Arts and Science and is available to all undergraduate students at NYU.

 A Business or Liberal Arts Education?